Cricket-England need 'systemic change': Giles | Sports-Games

 England director Ashley Giles said he felt the responsibility for their Ashes series loss in Australia but warned that getting rid of the current leadership without bringing in systemic change was not the answer to their problems in red-ball cricket.

 Captain Joe Root and coach Chris Silverwood have come in for heavy criticism, with pressure on the pair growing since England lost the third test in Melbourne by an innings and 14 runs.
-Giles said that hasty changes to the England and Wales Cricket Board (ECB) or test team leadership would not solve the issues.
+Giles said that hasty changes to the England and Wales Cricket Board (ECB) or test team leadership would not solve the issues, and that a review of the tour would be conducted.

 "You can change me, change the head coach, change the captain, but we're only setting up future leaders for failure.
 That's all we're doing.
 We're only pushing it down the road."
-While England may pick up wins over teams below them in the rankings it was important to focus on finding a way to win in the most difficult conditions, he said.

-"What's important is that we don't try to paper over the cracks," Giles added.
-"We could easily go to West Indies and win, then win this summer.
-I think we still need to be truly focused on finding a way we can compete in Australia and in India."
+The comments from Giles on a review was met with skepticism from former England captain Michael Atherton.

+"The directors of the ECB boast between them 102 first-class runs and five first-class wickets in men's cricket (Harrison) and 33 test runs and 30 test wickets in women's cricket (Lucy Pearson)," he wrote in a column https://www.thetimes.co.uk/article/the-ashes-given-ecb-board-s-lack-of-expertise-who-will-judge-ashley-giles-9zgvxdk2f in The Times.
+"It is full of the great and good with an interest in the game, but it is woefully lacking in cricket knowledge.

+"You don't have to have played the game at the highest level to talk or broadcast about it or to govern it, but to deliver a verdict on a report ... some expertise is, surely, essential."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)